yayahjb/neartree/trunk/NearTree/README_NearTree.txt

    returned.
 If there is a failure in an attempt to free a CNearTree, CNEARTREE_FREE_FAILED is returned.
 If any of the internal call to CVector fail, CNEARTREE_CVECTOR_FAILED is returned.
-For convenience in debugging, the formerly negative values of this returns are now positive.
+For convenience in debugging, the formerly negative values of these returns are now positive.

     Examples